 Rite Track recognizes that celebrations and outings are an important means to motivate students and provide them with opportunities they may otherwise not experience.
-In 2023, youth participated in field trips to The Living Desert Zoo and Gardens in Palm Desert, The VIP Cinemas in Yuma, Arizona, and to local movie theatres and restaurants.
-In addition, Rite Track continues to acknowledge and recognize students as they excel through the program through Student of the

-Month, Most Improved, and Perfect Attendance awards.
+In 2024, youth participated in field trips to Seaworld, the local community pool, local movie theaters, and the Imperial Irrigation District's Light Show.
+In addition, Rite Track continues to acknowledge and recognize students as they excel through the program through Student of the Month, Most Improved, and Perfect Attendance awards.

-Parenting Classes
+Parenting Supports

-In 2023, Rite Track continued to provide parents of teens with support through parenting workshops, which include six evidence-based sessions of the Active Parenting of Teens curriculum, where Rite Track parents and quardians strengthen and enhance their parenting skills and are given the opportunity to build spaces where they feel supported and validated by other parents who may be undergoing similar challenges.
-A total of thirty-six hours of sessions were rendered and nine parents received their certificates of completion in 2023.
+In 2024, Rite Track continued to provide parents of teens with support through parenting workshops, which include six evidence-based sessions of the Active Parenting of Teens curriculum, where Rite Track parents and guardians strengthen and enhance their parenting skills and are given the opportunity to build spaces where they feel supported and validated by other parents who may be undergoing similar challenges.

-Juan Ulloa Scholarship
+Rite Track Recognition Ceremony - Juan Ulloa Scholarship

-This year Rite Track awarded the first Juan Ulloa Scholarship to a student that had successfully completed the ELC program and began attending the local community college.
+This year Rite Track awarded three Juan Ulloa Scholarship to three youths that had successfully completed the ELC program.
 Present, past, and future Rite Track students who apply for this scholarship can earn between \$500 to \$1000 towards their vocational, college or university tuition if they meet the minimum requirements and are chosen to receive the scholarship.